HectorPage/hector_api/README.md

 # README #

 This is the repository for my Flask API accessing EU MRV data (https://mrv.emsa.europa.eu/#public/emission-report).
+It provides two endpoints:
+- 'ships' gives access to row level data filtered by various conditions
+- 'plots/totalCO2' gives access to a brief dashboard summary of the data (You can see an example of this dashboard included in this repo: see co2_dashboard.pdf)

 ## Setup ##
 ### Downloading datasets ###